curl / Docs / Project / TODO

 1.13 c-ares and CURLOPT_OPENSOCKETFUNCTION

-curl will create most sockets via the CURLOPT_OPENSOCKETFUNCTION callback and close them with the CURLOPT_CLOSESOCKETFUNCTION callback.
+curl creates most sockets via the CURLOPT_OPENSOCKETFUNCTION callback and close them with the CURLOPT_CLOSESOCKETFUNCTION callback.
 However, c-ares does not use those functions and instead opens and closes the sockets itself.
 This means that when curl passes the c-ares socket to the CURLMOPT_SOCKETFUNCTION it is not owned by the application like other sockets.

 See https://github.com/curl/curl/issues/2734